 silver-white fluid metallic element, late 14c., from Medieval Latin mercurius, from Latin Mercurius (see Mercury).
 Prepared from cinnabar, it was one of the seven metals (bodies terrestrial) known to the ancients, which were coupled in astrology and alchemy with the seven known heavenly bodies.
 This one probably so associated for its mobility.
 The others were Sun/gold, Moon/silver, Mars/iron, Saturn/lead, Jupiter/tin, Venus/copper.
 The Greek name for it was hydrargyros "liquid silver," which gives the element its symbol, Hg.
 Cf. quicksilver.

-Our Living Language : Like a few other elements, mercury has a chemical symbol, Hg, that bears no resemblance to its name.
+Word History: Like a few other elements, mercury has a chemical symbol, Hg, that bears no resemblance to its name.
 This is because Hg is an abbreviation of the Latin name of the element, which was hydrargium.
-This word in turn was taken over from Greek, where it literally meant "water-silver."
+This word in turn was taken over from Greek, where it literally meant water-silver.
 With this name the Greeks were referring to the fact that mercury is a silvery liquid at room temperature, rather than a solid like other metals.
-Similarly, an older English name for this element is quicksilver, which means "living silver," referring to its ability to move like a living thing.
-(The word quick used to mean "alive," as in the Biblical phrase the quick and the dead.)
+Similarly, an older English name for this element is quicksilver, which means living silver, referring to its ability to move like a living thing.
+(The word quick used to mean alive, as in the Biblical phrase the quick and the dead.)
 The name mercury refers to the fact that the element flows about quickly: the name comes from the Roman god Mercury, who was the swift-footed messenger of the gods.